 Table 2 describes how collaborative team teaching impacts the visual learning styles of the respondents.
 As gleaned from the table, the computed over-all median for the implication of collaborative team teaching to the respondents' visual learning style was 4.
 This means that the respondents agree that their learning style will become affected when collaborative team teaching is utilized in the teaching of their major subjects.
-This finding also means that collaborative team teaching would facilitate and improve the visual learning styles of the respondents leading to better and effective understanding of the lesson.
+This finding also means that collaborative team teaching styles of the respondents leading to better and effective understanding of the lesson.

 A mapping of the indicators denotes that items on "PowerPoint presentation and printed handouts will be better understood by students like me if it were presented by two teachers rather than one during class discussions," and "Taking down notes during class discussions will be more effective when in the presence of two teachers who collaboratively discuss the topic" were rated the highest with a median rating of 5 which is described as "strongly agree."
 This means further that the respondents anticipated that the use of visual aids and their note taking skills will be very highly impacted in the presence of two teachers taking turns in the discussion of major lessons.
 This according to [25] might be due to the increased interest and awareness of the students as the discussion is sparked and facilitated better by collaborative team teachers.

 INDICATORS Median Descriptive A. Visual Learning Style Rating Equivalent 1.
-I will be able to maximize my visual learning style in the presence of two teachers during class discussions.
-3 Moderate 2.
-I could learn best when there are two teachers I observe during class discussions.
-4 Agree 3.
-CTT will catch my interest to see two teachers taking turns in presenting a collaborative lesson about a certain topic.
-4 Agree 4.
-I perform better in class when I see or observe what the two teachers are saying, explaining or doing.
-4 Agree 5.
-I will understand better a particular topic in visual aids if it is presented by two teachers during discussion.
-3 Moderate 6.
-When asked to critic a film in class, it is easier for me to do the task because two teachers are there to supervise and entertain my concerns for clearer understanding about the film.
-4 Agree 7.
-The presence of two teachers in my exposure to field works will enhance my understanding about a certain topic on the field because I could easily ask the help of either one of them about a concern for the topic.
-3 Moderate 8.
-PowerPoint presentation and printed handouts will be better understood if it were presented by two teachers rather than one during 5 Strongly Agree discussions.
-9. Taking down notes during discussions will 5 Strongly Agree be more effective when in the presence of two teachers who collaboratively discuss the lesson.
-10. CTT will stimulate the students (us) to 4 Agree engage and participate in group discussions and - activities because we see two teachers working/teaching together taking turns in front of us during class discussions.
-Overall 4 Agree
+I will be able to maximize my visual learning style in the 3 Moderate presence of two teachers during class discussions.
+I could learn best when there are two teachers I observe durin class discussions. g 4 Agree 3.
+CTT will catch my interest to see two teachers taking 4 Agree turns in presenting a collaborative lesson about a 0 certain topic.
+4. I perform better in class when I see or observe what the two 4 Agree teachers are saying, explaining or doing.
+5. I will understand better a particular topic in visual aids if 3 Moderate it is presented by two teachers during discussion.
+6. When asked to critic a film in class, it is easier for me to 4 Agree do the task because two teachers are there to supervise 0 and entertain my concerns for clearer understanding about the film.
+7. The presence of two teachers in my exposure to field 3 Moderate works will enhance my understanding about a certain topic on the field because I could easily ask the help of either one of them about a concern for the topic.
+8. PowerPoint presentation and printed handouts will be 5 Strongly Agree better understood if it were presented by two teachers rather than one during discussions.